coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 Confirm everything looks the way you want, and finally click **Launch**.

-Amazon will ask you to select an existin gkey pari or create a new key pair.
+Amazon will ask you to select an existing key pari or create a new key pair.
 I'm assuming you either haven't done this before (and therefore have no key pair), or, like me, are trying to set up a fully sandboxed Rails App.
-So let's select *Create a new key pair*.
+So let's select **Create a new key pair**.

 Name it.
 I'm naming mine *trackerr-key-pair*